Financial assistance for students

 The Department of Human Services provides financial help to eligible students who are studying full-time or part-time through payments such as Youth Allowance, Austudy and ABSTUDY.

 General information about Youth Allowance, Austudy and ABSTUDY is given below.
-Full details of payments and the eligibility criteria are available at the Department of Human Services website.
-The following information is correct as at July 2017.
+Full and up-to-date details of payments and the eligibility criteria are available from the Department of Human Services.

 Youth Allowance, Austudy and ABSTUDY

 Youth Allowance provides financial assistance to eligible students who are studying an approved course full-time, undertaking a full-time Australian Apprenticeship or training and/or looking for work.

 The rate of Youth Allowance paid to students who are dependent on their parents is based on the application of the Parental Means Test.
 Students aged 22 years or older are considered independent.
 This means their parents’ financial situation is not taken into account.
 There are also other criteria for classifying a student as independent other than age.

 Austudy provides assistance to students aged 25 and older who are studying an approved full-time course.
 The Parental Means Test does not apply to Austudy.
 A partner and personal income and asset test will apply.

 Students claiming Youth Allowance or Austudy can claim online through the Department of Human Services.

 ABSTUDY helps Aboriginal and Torres Strait Islander students undertaking approved full-time or part-time study.
 ABSTUDY consists of a fortnightly means-tested living allowance, as well as additional components, to help with the costs associated with study.

 For more information about ABSTUDY, contact the Department of Human Services or call the ABSTUDY line on 1800 132 317.